 We want to know who you are!
 We suggest you choose material you feel strongly about, material that reveals something personal about you and where something important is at stake for the character.
 We want to see your idea of what acting is, what your sense of purpose in acting is — not someone else’s.
 Your heart and your individuality are what’s important to us.

-Your modern/contemporary piece can be from any source.
+Your pieces can be from any source.
 We have found over time that material written for the stage tends to better serve actors in our audition process.
 However, you should present the kind of material that speaks to you.

 No. You must audition in person for the Admissions Committee.
 We regret that this requirement presents financial and/or logistical hardships for many applicants.
 However, there is vital information that the Admissions Committee can gain only by being in the actual physical presence of the actor.
 It is therefore necessary for us to see each candidate up close in an environment unmediated by technology.

-Yes, we will send you an invitation letter to show your local U.S. Embassy/Consulate after you have submitted your application and self-scheduled your audition timeslot.
+Yes, we will send you an invitation letter to show your local U.S. Embassy/Consulate after you have officially submitted your application and self-scheduled your audition timeslot.
 Please email firstname.lastname@example.org if you self-scheduled your audition timeslot but did not receive an invitation letter.

-You may download a free copy of the Yale School of Drama Bulletin in .pdf format at http://bulletin.yale.edu/.
+You may download a free copy of the David Geffen School of Drama at Yale Bulletin in HTML and PDF formats at http://bulletin.yale.edu/.
 The Bulletin includes official details on programs of study, course descriptions, degree and major requirements, and additional regulations.
-Under “Departmental Requirements and Courses of Instruction” you will find a year by year description of the acting curriculum.
+Under “Acting (M.F.A. and Certificate)” you will find a year by year description of the acting curriculum.